Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/transform_control/pivot_point/active_element.rst

 .. figure:: /images/3D_interaction-Transform_control-Pivot_point-Active_element-selected-active-element.jpg
    :width: 640px

-   Display of active elements in Object mode is shown on the left of the image where the active element (cube) is a lighter orange.
+   Display of active elements in Object Mode is shown on the left of the image where the active element (cube) is a lighter orange.
-   Active elements for vertices, edges and faces in Edit mode are displayed in white and are shown on the right.
+   Active elements for vertices, edges and faces in Edit Mode are displayed in white and are shown on the right.

-In Object mode
+In Object Mode
 ==============

-When in *Object mode*,
+When in *Object Mode*,
 rotation and scaling happen around the active Object's center.
 This is shown by the figure to the below where the active Object (the cube) remains in the same location (note its position relative to the 3D cursor)